tbroyer/platformer/packages/webidl/README.md

 ## TODO

-Currently, only scalar values (boolean, integer and floating-point numbers, bigint, strings, and symbol) as well as `object`, callback functions, arrays (`sequence` and `FrozenArray`), interface types, and `Promise` are implemented;
+Currently, scalar values (boolean, integer and floating-point numbers, bigint, strings, and symbol) as well as `object`, callback functions, arrays (`sequence` and `FrozenArray`), interface types, enumeration types, records, and `Promise` are implemented;
-no records, enumerations, unions, or buffer sources (typed arrays and array views).
+This means that only unions and buffer sources (typed arrays and array views) are missing.

 ## API